 The key points to consider when comparing different rewards credit cards are:

-- Don’t assume you’re getting something for nothing – One tip when it comes to rewards cards is to take into account every aspect of the card into account when comparing or you may end up paying more for few benefits.
+- Don’t assume you’re getting something for nothing – One tip when it comes to rewards cards is to take into account every aspect of a card when comparing.
+Failing to do this may see you pay more for fewer benefits..

-- Interest free days, interest rates, fees and charges.
-A rewards card is just like any other credit card and you will be hit with interest charges if you do not pay off your balance in full each month, so compare these rates if you tend to carry a balance each month.
+- Interest free days and interest rates – A rewards card is just like any other credit card and you will be hit with interest charges if you do not pay off your balance in full each month, so compare these rates if you tend to carry a balance each month.
 If you don’t, compare the number of interest free days offered to ensure it suits you.

 The key points to consider when comparing different No Annual Fee credit cards are: